hameed0380/pinterest-data-pipeline409/README.md

 ## Installation
-In order to view and use the report on your local machine, run this command in an appropriate directory:
+In order to view  the project on your local machine, run this command in an appropriate directory:

    ``` bash
    git clone https://github.com/hameed0380/pinterest-data-pipeline409.git